 The next step is to prepare for an informational interview.
 CareerOneStop defines an informational interview as "a meeting to learn about the real-life experience of someone working in a field or company that interests you.
 It's not a job interview, so it's important to keep focused on getting information, not a job offer."

 Before an informational interview (could be as simple as asking to chat over coffee or the phone), prepare by researching both the company and your contact.
 Prepare insightful questions that will inform your job search, illustrate your knowledge of the field, and highlight your specific interest in the company and/or role.
 Be sure to clarify the next steps before ending the conversation.

 Common Misconceptions about Networking:

 "I met with Mrs. Smith, but she wasn't able to help me get the job.
 All she did was give me advice."
 One large misconception around networking today for job seekers is that networking is only successful if someone directly helps you obtain a job.
 Likewise, it is common for professionals (outside of career services and recruiting) to assume that their role is to provide advice and help without the responsibility of getting a job seeker hired.
 In short, as our previous article notes, it is essential to be clear on your expectations of the relationship when networking.

 Finally, we are at the application stage!
 It may seem like a lot to do before even applying, but the time and effort put in upfront will make the rest of the process much easier.
 For example, when you receive a call for a phone screen interview, you will have done the research on the company; completed the needed self-reflection to identify examples and experiences that explain why you are the best fit; and you have leveraged your connections to have a complete understanding of the company, industry and/or role.

 Lastly, keep track of the jobs you apply for by saving the job descriptions as PDFs or keep tack in an excel document.

-If you have specific questions feel free to comment below, email us at email@example.com, or fill out our contact form.
+If you have specific questions feel free to comment below, email us at email@example.com.